To apply please take a look at our available projects and complete an online application form.

 National Doctoral Stipend for 2017-2018 is £14,553

 European Union applicants will be eligible for an award paying academic fees and RTSG only, except in cases where residency in the UK has been established for more than 3 years prior to the start of the programme of study.
 To be eligible for a fees only award, you must be ordinarily resident in an EU member state, in the same way as UK students must be ordinarily resident in the UK.
+We have some flexibility of funding for EU students as per the ESRC guidelines below, so please get in touch if you are interested in applying.

 Unfortunately we are generally unable to fund international students on this programme.
 We have some flexibility as per the ESRC guidelines below, so please get in touch.